nymedia/.github/pull_request_template.md

 ## Ny Media Pull Request Checklist (NMPRC)

-### Are all code, documentation, and commits are in English?
+### Are all code, documentation, and commits in English?
 - [ ] Yes, I have looked through the changes and find no traces of non-english.
 - [ ] Some parts are not in english (please specify reason)